alncat/opusDSD/README.md

 During training, opus-DSD will output temporary volumes called ```refx*.mrc```, you can check out the intermediate result by looking at them.
 Opus-DSD uses 3D volume as intermediate representation, so it requires larger amount of memory, v100 gpus will be sufficient for its training.
 Its training speed is slower, which requires 2 hours on 4 v100 gpus to finish one epoch on dataset with 20k images.
 Opus-DSD also reads all images into memory before training, so it may require some more host memories (but this behavior can be toggled off, i didn't add an argument yet)

 # analyze result <a name="analysis"></a>
-The analysis scripts are in another program, cryoViz, availabel at https://www.github.com/alncat/cryoViz . clone it and change to the directory contains cryoViz
+The analysis scripts are in another program, cryoViz, availabel at https://www.github.com/alncat/cryoViz .
+Sorry guys, i keep this in a sperate repo since these two programs are updated at different paces.
+Clone it and change to the directory contains cryoViz.

 ```
-sh analyze.sh /work/hrd 12 /work/opus-DSD/hrd-pose-euler.pkl 10
+sh analyze.sh /work/hrd 15 /work/hrd/hrd_pose_euler.pkl 20
 ```

-- The first argument after analyze.sh is the output directory used in training,
+- The first argument after ```analyze.sh``` is the output directory used in training, which stores ```weights.*.pkl, z*.pkl, config.pkl```
-- the second argument is the number of epoch you would like to analyze,
+- the second argument is the epoch number you would like to analyze,
-- the third argument is the pose parameter you created before,
+- the third argument is the path of the pose parameter file you created before, which is used to color particles
 - the final argument is the number of clusters for kmeans clustering.

-The analysis result will be stored in /work/hrd/analyze.12 for this example.
+The analysis result will be stored in /work/hrd/analyze.15, i.e., the output directory plus the epoch number you analyzed, using the above command.

-You can generate the volumes of each cluster centroids using
+You can generate the volume corresponds to each cluster centroid using

 ```
-sh eval_vol.sh /work/hrd/ 12 10 1 8
+sh eval_vol.sh /work/hrd/ 15 20 1 8
 ```

-- The first argument after eval_vol.sh is the output directory used in training,
+- The first argument after eval_vol.sh is the output directory used in training, which stores ```weights.*.pkl, z.*.pkl, config.pkl``` and the clustering result
-- the second argument is the number of epoch you just analyzed
+- the second argument is the epoch number you just analyzed
 - the third argument is the number of kmeans clusters you used in analysis
-- the fourth argument is apix (which actually will be ignored, it is a dummy variable!!)
+- the fourth argument is apix (which actually will be ignored in this version, it is a dummy variable, our program will read the real value from config!!)
 - the final argument is the dimension of latent space

-change to ```/work/hrd/analyze.12/kmeans10``` to checkout the reference*.mrc, which are the reconstructions correspondings to the cluster centroids.
+change to ```/work/hrd/analyze.15/kmeans20``` to checkout the reference*.mrc, which are the reconstructions correspond to the cluster centroids.

 Finally, you can also retrieve the star files for images in each cluster using

 ```
-sh parse_pose.sh run_data.star 1.35 192 /work/hrd/ 12 10
+sh parse_pose.sh run_data.star 1.35 192 /work/hrd/ 15 20
 ```

-- The first argument after parse_pose.sh is the star file of all images
+- The first argument after ```parse_pose.sh``` is the star file of all images
 - The second argument is apix value of image
 - The third argument is the dimension of image
 - The fourth arugment is the output directory used in training
-- The fifth argument is the number of epoch you just analyzed
+- The fifth argument is the epoch number you just analyzed
 - The final argument is the number of kmeans clusters you used in analysis

-change to ```/work/hrd/analyze.12/kmeans10``` to checkout the starfile for images in each cluster.
+change to ```/work/hrd/analyze.15/kmeans20``` to checkout the starfile for images in each cluster.